The blood pressure drug that makes blood pressure worse

 As I’ve continued my research into the risks and benefits of medications for hypertension, I’ve discovered some truly unsettling things.

 Most recently, it’s another common class of blood pressure medicine that’s come under scrutiny.
-It’s designed to prevent damage to your blood vessels, but it actually increases that damage.
+It’s designed to prevent damage to your blood vessels, but it looks like it may actually increase that damage…

 The blood pressure drug that actually makes things worse